crazy-max/diun/doc/faq.md

 ## field docker|swarm uses unsupported type: invalid

-If you have the error `failed to decode configuration from file: field docker uses unsupported type: invalid` that's because your `docker` or `swarm` provider is not initialized in your configuration:
+If you have the error `failed to decode configuration from file: field docker uses unsupported type: invalid` that's because your `docker`, `swarm` or `kubernetes` provider is not initialized in your configuration:

 ```yaml
 providers: